arda-kara/Custom-STM32F3-Board/README.md

 3. **Routing**: Connect the components with traces.
 4. **Validation**: Run design rule checks to ensure the design meets all requirements.
 5. **Fabrication Outputs**: Generate Gerber files and other outputs for manufacturing.

+## Programming
+To program the board, an ST-LINK will be enough to flash via SWD.

 ## Contributing